jeremyfa/bind/README.md

 ## Overall idea

-Writing Haxe-compatible native extensions that take advantage of iOS or Android API is quite complicated, especially if you start to deal with callbacks etc...
+Writing Haxe-compatible native extensions that take advantage of iOS or Android API is quite complicated, especially if you start to dealing callbacks etc...
 This usually implies writing a lot of difficult to grasp _glue code_.
-This _glue code_ is definitely not what you want care about in practice.
-In addition, these intermediate files usually don't integrate well with code editors, just try to get iOS API code completion in [this file that mixes Objective-C, C++ and HXCPP FFI code](https://github.com/HaxeExtension/extension-webview/blob/dca79b548fc6f3522f6d4543104a22e7bec1a26e/project/ios/WebViewEx.mm).
+This _glue code_ is definitely not what you want to care about in practice.
+In addition, these intermediate files, that you would write yourself, usually don't integrate well with code editors.
+Just try to get iOS API code completion in [this file that mixes Objective-C, C++ and HXCPP FFI code to display a UIWebView instance](https://github.com/HaxeExtension/extension-webview/blob/dca79b548fc6f3522f6d4543104a22e7bec1a26e/project/ios/WebViewEx.mm).

-The idea of _bind_ is to let you focus exclusively on _clean Objective-C/Swift_ code (that you would edit with full IDE integration on Xcode) when you work on an iOS native extension for Haxe, as well as _clean Java_ code (that you would edit inside Android Studio with full completion support) when your work on an Android native extension for Haxe.
+The idea of _bind_ is to let you focus exclusively on **Objective-C/Swift** code (that you would edit with full IDE integration on Xcode) when you work on an iOS native extension for Haxe, as well as **Java** code (that you would edit inside Android Studio with full completion support) when your work on an Android native extension for Haxe.
+These Objective-C/Swift/Java code files could even be used without Haxe first, allowing you to test them separately etc...

-Then, _bind_ utility will take your _Objective-C/Swift_ code or _Java_ code as input and generate all intermediate _glue code_ to make the same class, methods and properties usable from a _clean Haxe interface_.
+Then, _bind_ utility will take your _Objective-C/Swift_ code or _Java_ code as input and **generate all intermediate glue code** to make the same class, methods and properties usable from a **clean Haxe interface** with types converted automatically.

-In other words, **use the best tools for each part**: Xcode to make iOS code, Android Studio to make Android code and VSCode (or your other favourite Haxe editor) to make Haxe code.
+In other words, **use the best tools for each part**: Xcode to make iOS code, Android Studio to make Android code and VSCode (or your other favourite Haxe editor) to make Haxe code that uses your iOS/Android bound code.

 ## Usage